-Segment 12 begins at STA 184+00 at the Arthur Kill shoreline (Appendix B-1), currently tidal marsh surrounded by tall marsh vegetation and a few deciduous trees.
-An existing fenced-in Texas Eastern launcher/receiver and valve facility is present in the vicinity of STA 186+00 to the south of the proposed centerline.
-Wooden piling remains are present along the shoreline.
-A section of Segment 12 between STA 184+00 and 186+00 will be the exit point for the horizontal directional drilling (HDD) under the Arthur Kill.
-The remaining portion of this segment is expected to undergo open cut construction for the installation of new pipe.
+This section of the pipeline route begins at the Arthur Kill shoreline (see Appendix B-1), currently tidal marsh surrounded by tall marsh vegetation and a few deciduous trees.
+Installation of this section of pipeline will be a continuation of the horizontal directional drill (HDD) that crosses the Arthur Kill between Linden, New Jersey and Staten Island.
+It exits on Staten Island at ca STA 196+75 (MP 3.73) (see Appendix B-1 and Appendix G-1).
+An existing fenced-in Texas Eastern launcher/receiver and valve facility is present approximately 125 feet south of the proposed centerline, and wooden pilings remains are present along the shoreline.
 Historically, this segment is within an area of salt marsh created by marine transgression (see Appendix D-1 and D-2).
-Soils are mapped as Inwood-Laguardia-Ebbets complex consisting of a mixture of natural soil materials and construction debris (NRCS 2005).
+Soils along this portion of the route are mapped as Inwood-Laguardia-Ebbets complex consisting of a mixture of natural soil materials and construction debris (NRCS 2005).

-There are no recorded archaeological sites within or in immediate proximity to Segment 12.
+There are no recorded archaeological sites within or in immediate proximity to this part of the Project APE.
 The closest sites are two pre-contact sites: an unnamed site of indeterminate character (Boesch 1994: A), and the Beulah Point or Bloomfield Watchogue Site (NYSM 7324) that included finds of clay and steatite beads, pottery, a plummet, grooved axes and projectile points (Skinner 1909a:9; see Table 5-1).
-Both of these sites were located on an area of higher ground known as Bloomfield that is located one-half mile to one mile south of the Project route.
-In terms of post-contact period resources, a previous shoreline investigation identified a waterfront structure consisting of the partially intact remains of a barge mooring rack used by the Gulf Oil Corporation petroleum facility, and concluded that the mooring rack was not eligible to the National Register (Raber et al. 1996a:45).
-The rack is visible to the north of the Project route on the Project alignment sheets (see Appendix B-1).
+Both of these sites were located on an area of higher ground known as Bloomfield that is located one-half mile to one mile southeast of the Project route.
+In terms of post-contact period resources, a previous shoreline investigation identified a waterfront structure consisting of the partially intact remains of a barge mooring rack used by the Gulf Oil Corporation petroleum facility, and concluded that the mooring rack was not eligible to the National Register (Raber et al. 1996a:43).
+The rack is visible along the pipeline route on the Project alignment sheets (see Appendix B-1).